Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.12 =
+* Changed the new option to be off by default and only run on is_single pages if then

 = 1.11 =
 * Add option to 'remove' featured images from comic posts on non-ComicPress themes automagically, if theme uses the function the_post_thumbnail()